-Core aeration is pulling thousands of plugs of soil from your lawn and mechanically opening up the soil to allow water and nutrients to penetrate deep in the root system of the turf.
+Core aeration is pulling thousands of plugs of soil from your lawn and mechanically opening up the soil to allow water and nutrients to penetrate deep into the root system of the turf.
 This will usually pull up plugs about three inches deep, only addressing a small portion of the soil surface and leaving 80 percent of the soil undisturbed.
-Aeration holes needs to be spaced properly and uniform in depth.
+Aeration holes need to be spaced properly and uniformly in depth.
 The holes made during aeration typically close up on their own and the plugs disintegrate before the onset of winter.

 Liquid aeration works without pulling up the soil.
 Through key bio-stimulants and highly oxidizing material at key growth stages of turf, liquid aeration breaks up and loosens topsoil to encourage a deeper rooting and more oxygen into the topsoil.

 With the addition of the bio-stimulants to your soil, thatch can start to be broken down without having to rent a power rake.
 The results of liquid aeration speak for themselves.
 This soil sample was taken from the lawn at our office, and it’s clear to see that the top four to six inches of soil are broken up compared to the compacted clay at the bottom later of the soil sample.

 These air pockets in the soil allow air and water movement, which promotes deeper growing roots.